MSAM - From Molecules to Cells

 12:50 – 14:10 Lunch

-Session 3: Membrane Proteins, Ion Channels & Molecular Machines (Chair: TBA)
+Session 3: Membrane Proteins, Ion Channels & Molecular Machines (Chair: Takahiro Kosugi)

 The outer membrane of E. coli a proteolipid bilayer - new details of its spatial organisation are emerging from molecular imaging, chemical biology and molecular simulations.